-- Wastewater signal in the region has increased over the last four weeks. - Compared with last week, the signal has increased across the region. - The high signal level indicator was triggered at Tenby during the last reporting period.
-Also, the increasing signal level indicator was triggered at Fishguard and Tenby. - There was one sample missing from each of the sites in the region.
+- Wastewater signal in the region has increased over the last four weeks. - Compared with last week, the signal has increased across the region.
+However, the signal remained level at Pembroke Dock. - The Increasing Signal Level indicator was triggered at Merlin's Bridge and Tenby during the last reporting period. - There was one sample missing from each of the sites in the region.